RBankoff/BEAT/README.md

 ### Arguments must be given in order:

-arg1: number of queries for BEAT_fast; if using BEAT_complete, enter 1

-arg2: number of paired-end short-read files (2 minimum)

 ORDER|NAME|EXAMPLE|DESCRIPTION
 :---:|:--------:|:------:|:--------------:
 1|Number of queries|4|	 number of queries for BEAT_fast; if using BEAT_complete, enter 1